The Chronicles of Narnia: The Voyage of the Dawn Treader: Home media

 20th Century Fox Home Entertainment released The Chronicles of Narnia: The Voyage of the Dawn Treader on Blu-ray and DVD on April 8, 2011.
 The release included a single-disc DVD, a two-disc DVD double pack, a single-disc Blu-ray, and a three-disc Blu-ray with DVD and Digital Copy.

 Both the two-disc DVD double pack and the three-disc Blu-ray edition feature an animated short film entitled The Untold adventures of the Dawn Treader, a guide to the Dawn Treader, Narnian discovery featurettes, four featurettes aired on Fox Movie Channel, 5 minutes of deleted scenes, eight international music videos, a sword game, five island explorations, three behind-the-scenes featurettes entitled The Epic Continues, Portal to Narnia: A Painting Comes to Life & Good vs. Evil: Battle on the Sea and a visual effects progression reel.
 On October 9, 2020, the film became available for streaming on Disney+, following The Walt Disney Company's acquisition of 20th Century Fox in 2019.

 Collector's Edition and Blu-ray 3D

 20th Century Fox released the 3D Blu-ray version in the U.S. on August 30, 2011.
 Walden Media President Micheal Flaherty stated in an interview that 20th Century Fox Home Entertainment and Walt Disney Studios Home Entertainment are developing a collector's-edition box set DVD and Blu-ray containing the first three films.

 Future

 Cancelled sequel

-On March 22, 2011, it was announced that an adaptation of The Magician's Nephew would be the next film in the series.
+On March 22, 2011, it was announced that an adaptation of The Silver Chair would be the next film in the series.
 The C. S. Lewis Estate was in final negotiations to produce it and had yet to confirm a release date and the screenwriter.
-However, in the fall of 2011, Douglas Gresham, a co-producer of the films, said that Walden Media no longer owns the rights to produce another Narnia film.
+However, in the fall of 2011, Douglas Gresham, a co-producer of the film, said that Walden Media no longer owns the rights to produce another Narnia film.
 If another film was to be made, it would not be for another three or four years.

-Possible Netflix reboot
+Netflix reboot

 On October 3, 2018, it was announced that Netflix and the C. S. Lewis Company had made a multi-year agreement to develop a new series of film and TV adaptations of The Chronicles of Narnia.
 This announcement was interpreted as superseding previously announced plans for The Silver Chair.
 On June 12, 2019, it was announced that Matthew Aldrich will serve as the creative architect and oversee the development of Narnia films and television for Netflix.
 In May 2020, Douglas Gresham expressed concern about the future of the project, stating he had not been contacted by Netflix in some time.
+In July 2023, it was announced that Greta Gerwig had been hired to write and direct at least two Narnia films for Netflix.